 There is a robust governance process for the development, independent validation and approval of any credit risk model.
-The models go through a rigorous review process before they are endorsed by the GCRMC and the Risk ExCo.
+The models go through a rigorous review process before they are endorsed by the GCRMC and the Risk EXCO.
 They must also be approved by the BRMC before being used.
 The key risk measures generated by the internal credit risk rating models to quantify regulatory capital include PD, LGD and EAD.
-For portfolios under the Foundation IRBA, the supervisory LGD estimates are applied.
+For portfolios under the Foundation IRBA, the supervisory LGD and EAD estimates are applied.
 For retail portfolios under the Advanced IRBA, internal estimates are used.
 In addition, the ratings from the credit models act as the basis for underwriting credit risk, monitoring portfolio performance and determining business strategies.
+The performance of the rating systems is monitored regularly by the GCRMC and the BRMC to ensure their ongoing effectiveness.